John Torode: Guest appearances

 Torode has been a guest several times on BBC One's The One Show, Alan Carr: Chatty Man and The Graham Norton Show, and on ITV's Loose Women and This Morning.
 On 23 July 2014 (as a keen cyclist) Torode was a guest on ITV4's The Cycle Show.

 Personal life

 Torode has four children.
-He was married to Jessica, in 2000, the mother of his son and daughter but was divorced in 2014 after separating in 2011.
+He was married to Jessica, in 2000, the mother of his son and daughter but was reportedly divorced in 2014 after separating in 2011.
 He also has two other children from previous relationships.

 Torode has been in a relationship with actress and Celebrity Masterchef winner Lisa Faulkner since 2015.
 The couple married on 24 October 2019 at Aynhoe Park, Oxfordshire.